Induced quadratic modules in $*$-algebras: Introduction

 This paper addresses only a small part of the big problem.
 We define and study the induction procedure for various order-theoretic structures (i.e. quadratic modules, preorderings, orderings) related to Positivstellens\" atze.

-In Section \ref{secprelim} we discuss the relationship between $\ast$-representations and quadratic modules whose special case is the relationship between bounded $\ast$-representation and archimedean preorderings.
-We recall the definition of a bimodule projection from a $\ast$-algebra to its $\ast$-subalgebra and the corresponding induction procedure for $\ast$-representations.
+In Section \ref{secprelim} we discuss the relationship between $\ast$-representations and quadratic modules whose special case is the relationship between bounded $\ast$-representations and archimedean preorderings.
+We recall the definition of a bimodule projection from a $\ast$-algebra to its $\ast$-sub\-al\-geb\-ra and the corresponding induction procedure for $\ast$-representa\-ti\-ons.

-In Section \ref{secindmod} we extend the induction procedure from $\ast$-representations to quadratic modules.
-Let $\cB$ be a $\ast$-subalgebra of an $\ast$-algebra $\cA$ and let $p \colon \cA \to \cB$ be a bimodule projection (i.e. a $\cB$-$\cB$ bimodule map which commutes with the involution and preserves identity).
+In Section \ref{secindmod} we extend the induction procedure from $\ast$-representa\-ti\-ons to quadratic modules.
+Let $\cB$ be a $\ast$-subalgebra of a $\ast$-algebra $\cA$ and let $p \colon \cA \to \cB$ be a bimodule projection (i.e. a $\cB$-$\cB$ bimodule map which commutes with the involution and preserves identity).
 For every quadratic module $\cN$ in $\cB$ we define the set

 which is a quadratic module in $\cB$ if and only if it contains $\Un{}$.
 If $\cN$ is a preordering, then $\ind \cN$ need not be a preordering even if it contains $\Un{}$.
 For every quadratic module $\cM$ in $\cA$ the set